Skip to content

 Setup Versio.io Managed

 For all customers who want to run Versio.io in their own environment, Versio.io Managed is available.
+Please carry out the installation by following the steps below:

-1. Verify server prerequisites
+1. Verify server requirements, hardware sizing and prerequisites

 3. Recommended activities after installation